namurphy/pytest-tutorial/01_Assertions_and_exceptions.md

 ...     x / y
 ... except ZeroDivisionError:
 ...     print("Attempting to divide by zero.")
-... else:
+... else:  # will run if there is no exception
-...     print("Not attempting to divide by zero") Attempting to divide by zero.
+...     print("Not attempting to divide by zero.")
+... finally:  # will always run
+...     print("All done!")
+Attempting to divide by zero.
 ```